WordCounter.vip

 isPalindrome("A man a plan a canal Panama"); // → true

-Developer Tip: When to Use Our Tool vs. Write Code
+Developer Tip: When to Use This Tool vs. Write Code

 Use the Reverse Text Generator for quick manual verification, UI previews, social media content, and one-off text transformation tasks.
 Write code (using the methods above) when you need reversal inside an automated pipeline, API, or user-facing application feature.